 - Girdle, panty girdle, or All- In one

-- Garter, if seperate than above
+- Garter, if separate than above

 - Slips and petticoats

 * In many cases a detached garter was put on before the panties.
 These kept them in place.
-In fashion ads the garter was worn outside the panties.
+In fashion ads, the garter was worn outside the panties.

-Where to buy vintage and vintage inspired lingerie:
+Where to buy 1940s vintage inspired lingerie: